Small Ship with Big Hearted Staff

 Contact us for the latest special offers

-This morning, we’ll awaken at the port in Toronto, Ontario.
-After breakfast, you’ll disembark the M/V Victory I and make your way to the airport for your flight home.
+This morning, we'll arrive at the port in Chicago Illinois.
+After breakfast, you'll disembark the M/V Victory I and make your way to the airport for your flight home.